evergreen-ci/action/README.md

 This action submits an Evergreen patch.

-**This action is not yet published.
-The example below is intended to work from the same repo the action is defined.**
+This action is not published, so you must check it out to use it.
+See the example below.

 ## Auth